windirstat/windirstat/README.md

 The project [Wiki](https://bitbucket.org/windirstat/windirstat/wiki/Home) on Bitbucket features a whole section on the topic of contributing.
-If you don't agree on the requirements, feel free to contact a project member regardless before you put any substantial effort into your potential contribution.
+If you don't agree with the requirements, feel free to contact a project member regardless before you put any substantial effort into your potential contribution.

 To see a list of contributors, please check out [the contributors page](CONTRIBUTORS.md).